Boston Personal Injury Lawyers

 Who will handle my personal injury case?

-When you choose Breakstone, White & Gluck, you always work with a named partner in our firm.
+When you choose the Massachusetts lawyers at Breakstone, White & Gluck, you always work with a named partner in our firm.
 We are incredibly selective about the cases we take because it is important to us that we have the time and resources to devote to our clients.
 You get the “partner treatment” here, and there may be times when all of us consult on your case.
 Each one our attorneys brings a different perspective to the practice of law, and we believe that our clients benefit from our experiences.

 How much compensation can I get from a Boston personal injury lawsuit?